 Markus Butter | Baritone

-In 2020 the artist celebrated his return to the Deutsche Oper am Rhein for Roméo et Juliette and Cenerentola.
-In November 2018 he gave his very successful debut at the Royal Opera House Covent Garden as Gunther in Götterdämmerung and appeared at the Elbphilharmonie Hamburg in a semi-staged concert of Die Fledermaus.
+During the past seasons the artist celebrated his return to the Deutsche Oper am Rhein for Roméo et Juliette and Cenerentola, gave his very successful debut at the Royal Opera House Covent Garden as Gunther in Götterdämmerung and appeared at the Elbphilharmonie Hamburg in a semi-staged concert performance of Die Fledermaus.

 The Royal Danish Opera Copenhagen engaged him for a new production of Krzysztof Penderecki’s Devils of Loudon, directed by Keith Warner.
-He made his opera debut at the Salzburg Festival as Ottokar in a new production of Weber’s Der Freischütz under Markus Stenz.
+He made his opera debut at the Salzburg Festival as Ottokar in Weber’s Freischütz under Markus Stenz.
 He also performed in Orlando Paladino at the Theater an der Wien under Nikolaus Harnoncourt

-In the previous seasons, Markus Butter has gathered a very good reputation as a concert performer as well.
-Highlights include his concert debut at the Teatro alla Scala and the world premiere of Maxwell Davies’ Symphony N°10 with the London Symphony Orchestra conducted by Sir Antonio Pappano.
-After his debut with the Berlin Philharmonic under Nikolaus Harnoncourt, the Austrian bass-baritone was immediately invited for further concerts under Herbert Blomstedt.
-Before that, he made his debut with the Staatskapelle Dresden under Daniel Harding, the Orchestre de Paris under Paavo Järvi, the WDR Symphony Orchestra under Semyon Bychkov, at the Bach Academy Stuttgart under Helmuth Rilling and the Vienna Musikverein under Fabio Luisi.
+In the previous seasons, Markus Butter has gathered an outstanding reputation as a concert performer.
+Highlights include his concert debut at the Teatro alla Scala and the world premiere of Maxwell Davies’ Symphony N°10 with the London Symphony Orchestra conducted by Sir Antonio Pappano, his debut with the Berlin Philharmonic under Nikolaus Harnoncourt, Staatskapelle Dresden under Daniel Harding, Orchestre de Paris under Paavo Järvi, WDR Symphony Orchestra under Semyon Bychkov, Bach Academy Stuttgart under Helmuth Rilling and the Vienna Musikverein under Fabio Luisi.

-He performed concerts with the Münchner Philharmoniker, the MDR Symphony Orchestra Leipzig, Orchestre de la Suisse Romande Geneve or the Orchestra dell’Accademia Nazionale Santa Cecilia di Roma and worked with famous conductors such as Zubin Mehta, Bertrand de Billy, Kirill Petrenko, Bruno Bartoletti, Stefan Soltesz and Wolfgang Sawallisch.
+He performed concerts with the Münchner Philharmoniker, Orchestre de la Suisse Romande Geneve or Orchestra dell’Accademia Nazionale Santa Cecilia di Roma and worked with famous conductors such as Zubin Mehta, Bertrand de Billy, Kirill Petrenko, Bruno Bartoletti, Stefan Soltesz and Wolfgang Sawallisch.